ethersphere/swarm-docs/contents/usage.rst

            --maxpeers 0 \
            console   2>> $DATADIR/bzz.log

 At this verbosity level you should see plenty of output accumulating in the logfile.
-You can keep en eye on it using the command @command{tail -f $DATADIR/bzz.glog}.
+You can keep en eye on it using the command ``tail -f $DATADIR/bzz.glog``.

 Uploading a file or directory to your local swarm instance